MartaRF3/aircraft-scheduling/README.md

 This WebApp uses React-Query for managing the data-fetching functionality. https://react-query.tanstack.com/overview

-As a performance add-on will save all queries introduced in the Search field and will load them without making a new call.
+As a performance add-on will save all queries of the pagination, will load them without making a new call.
 This performance can be followed in the ReactQueryDevtools Section Displayed in the Browser as the WebApp is loaded.